marzulo/eks-ops-manager/README.md

 # eks-ops-manager
 Deploy Ops Manager and MongoDB using MCK 1.4.0 on AWS EKS with Terraform

-THIS IS A WORKING IN PROGRESS - Do not recommended to use without speak with owner
+=__THIS IS A WORKING IN PROGRESS - Do not recommended to use without speak with owner__=

-Steps to install:
+## Steps to install:

-Step 1: Pre requisites
+### Step 1: Pre requisites

 - MANA: 10gen-aws-tsteam-member-iam-plus
-- AWS CLI installed with SSO login configured (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#cli-configure-sso-configure) : you must have the configuration to login to aws using `aws sso login --profile <your profile configured>`
+- AWS CLI installed with SSO login configured (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#cli-configure-sso-configure): you must have the configuration to login to aws using `aws sso login --profile <your profile configured>`
 - kubectl: https://kubernetes.io/docs/tasks/tools/
 - eksctl: https://eksctl.io/installation/
 - terraform configured to support your aws cli configuration: https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-create

-Step 2.
+### Step 2.
 Prepare execution
 Go to terraform-aws dir and configure the terraform.tfvars with the following information of your deployment:

 ```
 ### TS mandatory tags
 owner      = "name.surname"